Music for the Wedding Liturgy

 The Wedding Liturgy is the Church at Prayer

-Couples should schedule an appointment with the Director of Music at LEAST six to eight weeks prior to the ceremony.
+Couples should schedule an appointment with a representative of the Music Department at LEAST 3 months prior to the ceremony.
 If more elaborate musical preparations are desired, an earlier appointment would be preferable.
-The Director of Music will guide you through your selections, offer suggestions, or answer questions you may have.
-Please contact the Director of Music for information.
+We will guide you through your selections, offer suggestions, or answer questions you may have.
+Please contact Natalie Giardina at firstname.lastname@example.org, 832-482-4125.

 A wedding ceremony is first and foremost a sacred celebration, a liturgy of the Roman Catholic Church.
 The integrity and dignity of the Catholic liturgy must be respected and maintained.
-The wedding liturgy should be a mirror image of any typical Sunday liturgy of our Parish.
-It should be very similar to the Sunday celebration of Eucharist you attend here at St. Anthony each week.
+The wedding liturgy should be very similar to the Sunday celebration of Eucharist you attend here at St. Anthony each week.

 The Church makes every effort to help the engaged couple in preparing the wedding liturgy, but it is and will remain the Church's liturgy.
 Couples are encouraged to read, pray about and choose the scriptures that will be proclaimed at the wedding, pray over and select the appropriate prayers and responses, and also to use their experience of attending Sunday Mass to help them in selecting appropriate music for the wedding liturgy.

 The primary purpose of music in any liturgy is to help people pray.
-Music will do this in different ways at different times.
 Music selections should express not only faith of the couple but also the common faith of the whole Church.
 Many pieces of music which speak of love in purely secular terms are not appropriate for the wedding ceremony and would be more appropriate at the wedding reception.
 Music for the wedding liturgy must express a sacred text and what we as Roman Catholics believe about marriage.
 The songs found in the appendix are good examples.

 Please remember it is the entire assembly which worships at the wedding.
 As much as possible, music, particularly hymns, responses, and acclamations, should facilitate active participation by the entire congregation.
 A soloist should, if possible, function as a LEADER of the assembly's sung prayer.
 Solo songs should be used only at those points in the service when participation by the assembly is not essential.